- 🇲🇽 Español

 The view of the sun picking favorites in the tops of the mountains as the day gets long is a beckoning call to explore the wild coastline.
 And the view looking back to the Loreto Islands is sweet from the coast!

-Spend your first night or two on Danzante Island, a geologically expressive place dotted with osprey nests and surrounded with great snorkeling.
+Weather permitting, spend a couple nights in Isla del Carmen, with its uplifted marine terrace and white sand beaches.
+Then return for a couple nights on Isla Danzante, a geologically expressive place dotted with osprey nests and surrounded with great snorkeling.
 Short nature trails lead to overlooks with impressive views.

 There are areas of terrific snorkeling and good fishing here too, and some offshore islands to tempt you.
 Take out at either San Cosme or Agua Verde and fasten your seat belts for a truly Baja driving adventure on your way up the mountains and back to Loreto.

 Because this route is exposed to the north, take note that the windier months of December through early March could have some bumpy seas and modest surf landings for a Primer.
-However, the distances average around 7nm a day, so the paddling is not quite up to Builder distances.
-If it’s calm you seek, we recommend this route for the months of October, early November, late March, April and May.
+If it’s calm you seek, we recommend this route for the months of October, early November, late March, April and early May.